 On the previous day, we visited Lake Louise, probably the most photographed lake in West Canada.
 And yet, despite all these magnificent sights, this view right ahead of me at this very moment, moves me profoundly.
 It makes me feel very humble and realise just how small I am as a human being.

 Obviously the sad situation back home plays a big role in this.
 Boyfriend’s father has been diagnosed with cancer and is undergoing chemotherapy.
 I therefore declined the scholarship to study in Melbourne for the following year.
 Instead of a whole semester abroad on my own, boyfriend and I are on this road trip through West Canada together.

 Left: me as a fresh-faced 25-year old, posing in front of Lake Louise. // Right: one of the many waterfalls we encountered during our road trip through West Canada.
 I don’t know what it is exactly, but the sound of the roaring water tumbling down and the mist around it always has something magical.

-Lake Peyto, one of the most beautiful clear blue lakes in West Canada.
+Lake Peyto, one of the most stunning and clearest blue lakes in West Canada.